 Go online and look up the homeschooling laws for your state.
 I am in Wisconsin, so I know how many days, hours and subjects I need to teach.
 If your state allows you to make these decisions on your own, then I would think to myself, will I ever move?
 If I did, what state(s) would I move to?
 Then I would look at the rules for those states to get an idea of hours, days and subjects.
 If you don't intend to move, and you have kids in elementary or middle school, think of five subjects you want to teach, like Math, Reading, History, Science and Language Arts/Writing.

-If you have a high school age child, I highly recommend purchasing this lesson planner and getting it in your hands as it gives extensive advice as well as online links for what is needed if you child is college bound or not.
+If you have a high school age child, I highly recommend purchasing something like this lesson planner and getting it in your hands as it gives extensive advice as well as online links for what is needed if you child is college bound or not.
 Then, I would base my decisions on subjects according to what they need, plus electives they need based on what they are interested in pursuing at this time.
 It may change each year and that's okay.

 If your child is younger than high school years, check out this article where I recommend a different lesson planner.